Skip to main content

 • Less control over roadmap.
 If the manufacturer changes the spec or drops the SKU, you're scrambling.

-White label works well when your differentiation lives elsewhere — exceptional oil sourcing, strong brand storytelling, distribution relationships, marketing budget.
+OEM vs ODM vape hardware works well when your differentiation lives elsewhere, exceptional oil sourcing, strong brand storytelling, distribution relationships, marketing budget.
 It struggles when you're trying to compete on hardware-driven product attributes (vapor production, draw resistance, leak resistance) because everyone has access to the same hardware.

 Private Label Cannabis Vape: The Pros and Cons